If a machine did it, it is probably transcendental (even $p$-adically): Introduction

 More specifically, the main idea underlying the proof of Theorem \ref{main-thm-intro} is to leverage the $\spadesuit$ (resp.\ $\clubsuit$) structure of $\alpha$ to approximate it by a sequence of quadratic (resp.\ rational) numbers $\alpha_n$ having a periodic (resp.\ palindromic) continued fraction expansion of the form $[W_n\overline{U_n V_n}]_s$ (resp.\ $[W_n U_n V_n\widetilde{U_n}]_s$).
 Then $\alpha$ and $\alpha_n$ have the same $|W_n|+2|U_n|+|V_n|$-th convergent, so that the quality of approximation is very good relatively to the arithmetic complexity (more precisely, the Weil height, cf.\ Definition~\ref{def:height}) of $\alpha_n$ which only depends on the $|W_n|+|U_n|+|V_n|$-th continuants.
 Thus, assuming $\alpha$ algebraic, one can construct suitable linear forms and a sequence of vectors depending on $\alpha_n$ that make the $p$-adic Subspace Theorem (Theorem \ref{thm:subspace-appl}) applicable.
 Then one gets a linear relation between some continuant of the continued fraction for $\alpha$.
 Finally, a brute force approach case by case, allows to transform it into a linear relation between $1,\alpha,\alpha^2$.

 The structure of our article is as follows.
-In Section \ref{section-2-picche-fiori-esempi}, we examine $\spadesuit$ and $\clubsuit$ words in detail, exploring their connections with well-known classes of words, such as those arising from automatic and Sturmian sequences, and providing concrete examples.
-Section \ref{sec-toolbox-p-adic} recalls fundamental results and estimates on $p$-adic floor functions and the associated continued fractions.
+In Section \ref{subsec:complexity}, we recall a result of Bugeaud linking word complexity and condition $\spadesuit$.
 In Section \ref{sec:main-res-examples}, we present explicit versions of Theorem \ref{main-thm-intro} (namely, Theorem \ref{thm:pAdicBugeaud} for $\spadesuit$ words and Theorem \ref{main-thm-fiori} for $\clubsuit$ words) along with applications, including proofs of Corollary \ref{cor:browRub} and Corollary \ref{cor:largep}.
 Section \ref{sec:p-adic-subspace} provides a statement of the $p$-adic Subspace Theorem, a key ingredient in our proofs.
-Finally, in Section \ref{sec:proof-picche} we prove Theorem \ref{thm:pAdicBugeaud} and in Section \ref{sec:proof-fiori} we prove Theorem \ref{main-thm-fiori}.
+In Section \ref{sec:proof-picche} we prove Theorem \ref{thm:pAdicBugeaud} and in Section \ref{sec:proof-fiori} we prove Theorem \ref{main-thm-fiori}.
+Finally, in Appendix \ref{section-2-picche-fiori-esempi}, we examine $\spadesuit$ and $\clubsuit$ words in detail, exploring their connections with well-known classes of words, such as those arising from automatic and Sturmian sequences, and providing concrete examples.